 You spent this past week settling into new homes, purchasing last minute books, figuring out your commute, or perhaps even driving to Seattle in a moving truck.
 Know that we are conscious of the days to come for you and the energy, vulnerability, and depth you have already brought to this process of arriving.
 There are so many exciting things ahead!
 This week you’re participating in Orientation & (Re)Orienation.
 After the Labor Day holiday come all the fun activities of The Seattle School Community Weekend, and after that, your first full week of classes as you begin to settle into a regular rhythm.
 You are now fully matriculated students at The Seattle School of Theology & Psychology and in case you didn’t know, we are thrilled you are here!

 Now it’s time to bring Matriculate to a close.
 Although we won’t be updating the blog from this point forward, we will keep it live so you can come back and visit throughout the next few months.
-(Sidenote: If you haven’t been following Intersections at The Seattle School, you should be!)
+(Sidenote: If you haven’t yet been following Intersections at The Seattle School, please do!)

 It has been a true joy to have journeyed with you as you approach this threshold.
-It’s an honor to hold your stories of beginning, and we’ll certainly be here (on the 4th floor) to remind you—in the seasons where it’s hard to remember—why you first chose to start the journey you’re now undertaking.
+It’s an honor to hold your stories of beginning, and we’ll certainly be here (on the 4th floor) to remind you—in the seasons when it’s hard to remember—why you first chose to start the journey you’re now undertaking.
 Know that our team deeply looks forward to hearing, seeing, and bearing witness to how your stories with The Seattle School continue to unfold.

 With joy and gratitude,